pytoolz/toolz/doc/source/api.rst

 API
 ===

-This page contains a comprehensive list of all functions within `Toolz`.
+This page contains a comprehensive list of all functions within ``toolz``.
 Docstrings should provide sufficient understanding for any individual function.

 Itertoolz